 If you have ever applied for a new teaching post, you will understand the importance of having a quality resume.
 A resume is the first impression a school representative will get of you.
-Usually, the school will decide whether to interview a candidate or not, based solely on a resume and cover letter.
+Usually, the school will decide whether to interview a candidate based solely on a resume and cover letter.

-When applying to be an international teacher include the following things in your resume:
+When applying to be an international teacher, include the following things in your resume:

 Resume Objective is to Teach Abroad

-When you apply to teach internationally, employers often wonder why you would want to take a job so far from home.
+When you apply to teach internationally, employers often wonder why you want to take a job far from home.
 Be sure to compose a clear and concise objective to explain your reason for wishing to teach abroad.

-There are many tips to find the perfect international teaching job, but having a solid resume will help you immensely.
+There are many tips to find the perfect international teaching job, but having a solid resume will help immensely.